Thunder Bay Chill: History

 In 2018, the Chill formed a partnership with English Premier League club West Ham United through Global Image Sports, who are West Ham's North American partnership mechanism.

 In 2020, the Chill announced they would not play in the 2020 USL League Two season due to the COVID-19 pandemic, with the league later cancelling the entire season anyways.
 In 2021, the Chill once again withdrew from the league due to continuing travel restrictions associated with the pandemic (although the league did return to operate a season in 2021).

 After a two-year hiatus due to the COVID-19 pandemic, the Chill returned to the league for the 2022 season, also marking their return to newly reconstructed Chapples Park, which previously served as their home field until 2014.
+The team won the Deep North Division in both 2023 and 2024.
+Their entry in the league in 2024 was uncertain with the league contemplating removing them, but following a vote of confidence from the other teams in the division, their entry was confirmed in January 2024 (however, the other Canadian franchise FC Manitoba was removed for 2024).
+In January 2025, it was announced that the club would not participate in the 2025 USL League Two season, due to a variety of reasons, including a weakened Canadian dollar, operational costs for transportation, accommodation, and meals, and league divisional alignments, with the hope of returning in 2026.
+They announced instead that the team would attempt to organize a competitive friendly schedule and possibly enter certain Cup competitions instead.

+Coaching staff

 Notable former players

 The following players have either played at the professional or international level, either before or after playing for the PDL/USL2 team: